23000003/BookTrack/improj/README.md

 - Node mailer
 - notification should be change to "type" for ex. bought, posted, declined etc for filter notif alert content.  {/**use type instead: Process, Sold, Posted, Declined, Approve, Bought */} use Switch Case
 - favourites tab
+- city should not be standardized and location and city on post tabs
 - change the Accounts table to be account_name as primary key
 - DELETE user, send recovery password